D'Angelo: 2014–2020: Black Messiah and "Unshaken"

-2021–2025: Verzuz, upcoming fourth album
+2021–2025: Final years and upcoming fourth album

 On February 14, 2021, D'Angelo appeared on Instagram Live to announce that he would be performing at the Apollo Theater on February 27, 2021, in cooperation with the American webcast Verzuz.
 The event was billed as D'Angelo VS Friends and featured no opponents; instead, D'Angelo performed a solo set with shared performances with his peers and collaborators, Keyon Harrold, Method Man & Redman, and H.E.R.

 On June 10, 2021, D'Angelo performed at the 2021 Tribeca Film Festival in New York City for "The Songs of Red Dead Redemption 2".
 He performed his 2019 single "Unshaken", which was his contribution to the game's soundtrack.
 D'Angelo performed as a guitarist and the lead vocalist, with soundtrack producer Daniel Lanois, singer Rhiannon Giddens, and members of his band "D'Angelo and the Vanguard", including guitarist Jesse Johnson and vocalists Jermaine Holmes and Charles Middleton by his side.
 In 2024, he featured alongside Jay-Z on the song "I Want You Forever" from the soundtrack to the film The Book of Clarence.
 In September 2024, Raphael Saadiq said "D's in a good space," and that D'Angelo was working on a new album.